scrollodex/hugo-bi/content/categories/_index.md

 [Submit a directory listing](/contact/)

-To contact the directory coordinator, email Geri Weitzman, PhD at: geriweitzman@gmail.com
+To contact the directory coordinator, email bifriendlyprofessionals@gmail.com